Anniepoo/enron/README.md

 ## Analysis of Enron Emails swinb

-A swinb sheet with some Enron email analysis.
+A swinb sheet with some Enron email analysis is in http://localhost:3050/example/enron.swinb

+You need to load the enron emails. at console of swish, query load_enron.